LLNL/letop/README.md

 - When using `interpolate()` or `project` from Firedrake as they might annotate unnecessary operations and render the shape derivatives wrong.
 - Similarly, when extending Lestofire routines, make sure you are not annotating additional operations as Firedrake annotates everything by default when importing `firedrake_adjoint`.

+## Heuristics to keep in mind

+- The isocontours of the level set must have enough mesh resolution, otherwise the reinitialization solver might fail.
+- If the level set is unstable during the optimization, tune the accuracy of the Hamilton-Jacobi solver by settings the options `hj_ts_atol` and `hj_ts_rtol` in `InfDimProblem`'s `solver_parameters` argument.
+It could also be that the optimization "time step" `dt` is too high.